Teaching a dog new tricks can be hard, but this incredible dog is learning them in American Sign Language

 Hand signals for dogs who are deaf

 Training a deaf dog isn’t a new thing at the Sanctuary.
 For years, Best Friends behavior consultants and caregivers have used dog training hand signals as cues.
 For example, a caregiver could wave a hand to ask a deaf dog to come closer.
-When the dog comes, the caregiver gives the thumbs-up sign a treat.
-The thumbs-up sign is a visual marker that means the same thing to a deaf dog as a “click” for a hearing dog who’s gone through clicker training).
+When the dog comes, the caregiver gives the thumbs-up sign and hands him a treat.
+The thumbs-up sign is a visual marker that means the same thing to a deaf dog as a “click” for a hearing dog who’s gone through clicker training.

 Since Ludwig had already learned some deaf dog hand signals, he had a good foundation for learning ASL.
 For example, he seemed to understand that when a person extended a hand with palm up in front of him, that meant “sit.”
 And he knew that thumbs-up followed by a treat meant that he’d done something well.
 He was all primed to start learning ASL.

 Why teach a dog ASL instead of using basic hand gestures for dog training?
 Amie says it’s because ASL is a universal way to communicate with any deaf individual.
 “And it’s something everyone can use,” she says.
 “There’s no need to find common hand signals for dogs, because they already exist.
 We can utilize them more, and we should.
 As soon as I met Ludwig, it became my goal to teach him sign language.”